alexpremoli/Numbers/README.md

 # Numbers
-This package contains some functions designed to manage the numbers
+This Python package contains some functions designed to handle the numbers.

-This subroutine evaluates the difference between the elements of the array.
-It takes 2 arrays and returns a third array.